thamir0022/Nexora/README.md

 Please follow the code style, naming conventions, and ensure all tests (if any) pass.

----

 ## 📬 Feedback

 Got feedback, feature ideas, or want to collaborate?
 Reach out via [LinkedIn](www.linkedin.com/in/thamirsiddik) or drop a [Mail ✉️](thamirsiddik@gmail.com).

----

-> _“Let’s preserve the art of skill-sharing while equipping the next generation with real-world talents.”_
-> — *The Nexora Mission*